What is a foreign subsidiary?

 Disadvantages of a foreign subsidiary

 Setting up a subsidiary in another country also has some disadvantages.
-These are not meant to deter companies from establishing a foreign subsidiary.
+These are not meant to deter companies from establishing foreign subsidiaries.
 Instead, being aware of these potential drawbacks helps you better prepare for the success of your business expansion.

 Complicated requirements for obtaining a visa